Lightstreamer/helm-charts/DEPLOYMENT.md

     port: 8080
 ```

-> [IMPORTANT!]: If you do not want to include the default server socket configuration (`defaultServer`) in the deployment, explicitly disable it as follows:
+> [!IMPORTANT]: If you do not want to include the default server socket configuration (`defaultServer`) in the deployment, explicitly disable it as follows:
 > ```yaml
 > servers:
 >   defaultServer: